DrChrisLevy/fast-ai-course-sd/notes/random_notes.md

 	- stable training
 - Looking Inside the Model with Hooks
 - plotting activations (means and std)
     - want the mean of activations close to 0 and std close to 1.
 Basically want a nice spread.
         - Not all zero
         - Classic shape of bad behaviour
     - want mean around 0 and variance around 1 for the activations to be training properly
+    - To be clear, the activations here are the output of `layer(X)` for each layer.
+For each forward pass we can append the value of `layer(X)`for each batch call and take the mean/stf and append to a list.
+So each layer has its own list of means/stds.
 - All about looking inside the models to debug them.
 - In the first example he used a Sequential Model and hardcoded in the collection of stats manually but we dont have to do things manually.
 We can use pytorch **hooks**
 - forward hooks and backward hooks.
 Can add them to models / layers.